 4. An Experience Team

-Our Director exhibits an attitude of care and concern for every child, every day and shares GKA’s vision for children to be guided and loved.
-By working directly with our center staff, the director holds each staff member accountable to meet the high standards we set forth.
+Our Executive Director exhibits an attitude of care and concern for every child, every day and shares GKA’s vision for children to be guided and loved.
+By working directly with our center staff, the executive director holds each staff member accountable to meet the high standards we set forth.

 Our in-center managers are selected for their education and experience, their dedication to children, and their commitment to our goals.
 It is their responsibility to provide the direct training and supervision to our entire staff so that our center is the best place for young children day in and day out!